-Activity Plan for FY 2018 - 2020: Describe the specific activities planned to reach border enforcement goals.
+Activity Plan for FY 2021 - 2023: Describe the specific activities planned to reach border enforcement goals.
 DMV will complete patrol and fixed site details where commercial vehicles involved in foreign commerce will be inspected.
-Border Enforcement participation also enable DMV to conduct some details during off peak hours when commercial vehicle drivers are less likely to expect to be inspected.
-DMV will attempt to complete 51 Level I inspections, 76 Level II inspections, and 73 Level III inspections per quarter.
+Border Enforcement participation also enables DMV to conduct some details during off peak hours when commercial vehicle drivers are less likely to expect to be inspected.
+DMV will attempt to complete 125 Border Enforcement inspections per quarter.
 Included in these inspections are 15 traffic enforcement inspections, 17 passenger carrier inspections and 4 hazardous materials inspections per quarter.
-DMV will also use Automated License Plate Readers with PRISM hit files to select vehicles for inspection.

 DMV will complete passenger carrier inspections as the vehicles enter the U.S. at port of entries on the U.S. - Canada Border while the passengers are being processed for entry into this country.
-Inspections will also be completed at any destination locations, post-crash, or en route if a hazardous condition exists.
+Inspections will also be completed at any destination locations, post crash, or en route if a hazardous condition exists.
 DMV will complete 17 Border Enforcement passenger carrier inspections during each quarter.
 Completing inspections at the border will help ensure that unsafe vehicles and drivers are removed from the highway and that the passengers reach their destination safely.